aiidateam/aiida-core/docs/source/howto/workflows.rst

 Any work chain *needs* to *expose* the inputs of the subprocess it wraps, and perhaps *wants* to do the same for the outputs it produces, although the latter is not necessary.
 For the simple example presented in the previous section, simply copy-pasting the input and output port definitions of the subprocess ``MultiplyAddWorkChain`` was not too troublesome.
-However, this quickly becomes tedious, and more importantly, error-prone once you start to wrap processes with quite a few more inputs.
+However, this quickly becomes more tedious and error-prone once you start to wrap processes with quite a few more inputs.

 To prevent the copy-pasting of input and output specifications, the :class:`~aiida.engine.processes.process_spec.ProcessSpec` class provides the :meth:`~plumpy.ProcessSpec.expose_inputs` and :meth:`~plumpy.ProcessSpec.expose_outputs` methods.
 Calling :meth:`~plumpy.ProcessSpec.expose_inputs` for a particular ``Process`` class, will automatically copy the inputs of the class into the inputs namespace of the process specification: